Renounce British Citizenship: 2026 Guide

 On registration, the Home Office issues a Declaration of Renunciation Certificate.
 This should be retained permanently, as foreign authorities and future immigration or nationality applications may require it as evidence.

-Section D – Dual Nationality, Revocation and Reinstatement
+Section D: British Dual Nationality, Revocation & Reinstatement

 Renunciation of British citizenship commonly arises where a person holds dual nationality and wishes to retain only one citizenship, either for compliance with another country’s nationality laws or for personal or political reasons.
 The United Kingdom permits dual nationality and does not require renunciation when another citizenship is obtained.
-Therefore, the decision to renounce is voluntary and should be made only after understanding the permanent legal consequences.
+Therefore, the decision to renounce is voluntary and should be made only after understanding the legal consequences and the limited circumstances in which British citizenship can later be resumed.

 1. Dual nationality considerations